spiral/docs/docs/en/http/request-response.md

 # HTTP - Request and Response

-You controllers or endpoints will require a way to access active PSR-7 request and ability to generate the response.
+Your controllers or endpoints will require a way to access active PSR-7 request and ability to generate the response.
 In this section, we will cover the use of requests/responses in the MVC setup.

 > **Note**